 These baked maple glazed donuts are completely irresistible, with their cakey texture and the most perfect sticky-sweet icing to top it all off.

 As regular readers know, I looove my baked donuts.
-The proof is in the pudding… or in this case, in the donut: blueberry, piña colada, and apple cider donuts, to be exact.
-And because I love maple bars so much, I thought this would be the perfect time to try my hand at making gluten free and eggless maple glazed donuts.
+The proof is in the pudding… or in this case, in the donut: blueberry, piña colada, banana, and apple cider donuts, to be exact.
+And because I love maple bars so much, I thought this would be the perfect time to try my hand at making gluten free maple donuts without eggs.

 So!
 Let me tell you a little more about these guys.
 The donuts are super moist (thanks to a combination of ingredients, which I will break down for you shortly) and perfectly flavored, with just a hint of nutmeg in them.